DFINITY-Education/programming-languages/module-2.md

 **Task:** Complete the implementation of the `eval` method, which iteratively evaluates expressions held in the `stack` and ultimately returns a single value upon completion.
 In this module, there is no need to modify `Program.mo`, `Stack.mo`, or `Types.mo` (though some of these files may require modification in later modules).

 **Things To Consider:**
 * Every stack will start with a “seed” value.
 That is, a singular value (without an operation) that all other lines in the stack will build upon.
 In the example above for `2 + 3`, `2` was our seed value.
 As a result, `eval` should distinctly handle `#val`s and `#op`s as it pops them off the stack.
-A `#val` will only every occur at the topmost position in the stack - `#val`s occurring later in the stack will be wrapped in `#op`s, as a lone value has no context and can not be interpreted.
+A `#val` will only ever occur at the topmost position in the stack - `#val`s occurring later in the stack will be wrapped in `#op`s, as a lone value has no context and can not be interpreted.
 * `eval` should continue running until the stack in empty, at which point the current value should be returned.
 * Make sure to call `evalOp` to evaluate each item that you remove from the stack.